FedericoPonzi/vfat-rs/README.md

 * File reading and writing,
 * Directory and file deletion.

-It needs a better support for deletion.
-Deletion updates the entry's metadata in the directory and mark it as deleted, but it's never garbage collected (this would be done by a defrag tool) nor reused.
+It needs better support for reusing deleted space.
+Deletion updates the entry's metadata in the directory and marks it as deleted, but it's never garbage collected (this would be done by a defrag tool) nor reused.

 ## no_std

-This component was first developed with no_std in mind. `std` is supported behind a feature flag, and it is mostly used to ease testing.
-Check example/simple.rs for a usage example.
+This component was first developed with `no_std` in mind. `std` is supported behind a feature flag, and it is used for integration testing.

+## Using it in your kernel

-The exported apis are in the api crate.
-You should implement the TimestampTrait which interfaces with your OS's time driver if you care to have accurate creation/deletion timestamps.
-Alloc support is also needed.
+The exported apis are in the api module.
+The OS should provide:

+* An implementation for the `TimestampTrait`.
+This is used for timestamping file creation and update.
+* An implementation for the device trait.
+This is used to interact with the disk.
+* Alloc support.
+It is mostly used to allocate some vec and strings, it might be put behind a feature flag later on.

 ## Run example